 Nami Island is one of the best romantic places near Seoul.
 It’s famous for its forest road, a pine tree path, a metasequoia path, and amusement facilities with various Korea restaurants.
 Plus, there are so many attractions near Nami Island, such as Chuncheon city, Soyang lake, Petit France, and Garden of Morning calm.

 Gangchon Rail Bike

 The Gangchon Rail Bike is a popular activity on Nami Island.
 You will pedal along the old Gangchon Rail Park track while taking in the scenery of the beautiful 318km Bukhangang River.
 Let’s see the beauty of Korea’s nature enjoying this fantastic activity with family and friends!

 If you are willing to learn more about the Korean War and the Cold war, DMZ tour would be very interesting.
 Only foreign tourists are allowed to visit the Demilitarized Zone (DMZ), just a few miles from North Korea and see stunning panoramic views of North Korea from the top of the Dora Observatory.
 For more information, please check our post of One Day DMZ Tour.

 This is the largest theme park in South Korea with fantastic rides and a zoo.
-So, if you are visiting Seoul with kids, we definitely recommend you visiting the Everland theme park.
+So, if you are visiting Seoul with kids, we definitely recommend you add Everland theme park to the Seoul itinerary.
 Enjoy 5 zones of amazing attractions and thrills and have fun for all ages with different zones, including safari, petting zoos, and live performances!

-Over 40 things to do in and near Seoul we shared.
-Hope it would help you to plan your Seoul itinerary by choosing what you want to do 😉
+Over 40 things to do in and near Seoul.
+Hope this will help you plan your Seoul itinerary 🙂

 Written by DY & Jay